robot-learning-freiburg/DITTO/README.md

 Vilja Lott also developed an updated metric for calculating the relative pose error.
 We will release the results soon.
 <!-- Please find update, more accurate results below -->

+## 🤝 Acknowledgements
+This work was partially funded by the Carl Zeiss Foundation with the ReScaLe project.